 Fellowships are open to all applicants who fit each individual fellowship’s eligibility requirements and show a strong interest in pursuing a career in the film/media arts.
 Priority is given to applicants who demonstrate the strongest present need for the fellowship.
 Short films made in Creative Culture’s fellowship program cannot be used to fulfill an academic requirement.

-- The Valentine and Clark Emerging Artist Fellowship gives preference to applicants under the age of 30 who have graduated from college and demonstrate a strong interest in pursuing a career in the film/media arts.
+- The Valentine and Clark Emerging Artist Fellowship gives preference to applicants under the age of 30 who demonstrate a strong interest in pursuing a career in the film/media arts.
 Priority is given to applicants living in Westchester County, NY.
 Applicants must have a college degree.
 (Offered Fall & Spring)

-- This Social Justice Filmmaker Fellowship is open to a filmmaker proposing a short film project that engages with issues of social justice by confronting inequality and creating dialogue.
+- The Social Justice Filmmaker Fellowship is open to a filmmaker proposing a short film project that engages with issues of social justice by confronting inequality and creating dialogue.
 (Offered Only in Fall)

 - The Health & Wellness Fellowship is open to applicants proposing a short film engaging with issues surrounding health and wellness.
 Since health is a broad issue, the project may explore experiences with addiction, depression, chronic disease, mental health, gun violence, research, or recovery to name just a few focuses applicable to this fellowship.
 (Offered Only in Fall)